Finding Legal Help

 What is Drug Court?

-The Drug Court is a program that targets the substance abusing population in the 4th District Juvenile.
-Most juveniles referred to the court for a drug or alcohol offense who do not qualify for intensive court intervention, but are in need of counseling services strict accountability.
-The Drug Court provides earlier intervention and more intensive supervision and follow-through between the court and referral agencies.
-The program creates liaisons between the Utah County Substance Abuse Office, treatment providers, schools, and the court.
-It provides an incentive for youth to attend and complete therapy in an effort to divert these individuals from further involvement in the Court system.
+The 4th District Juvenile Court Drug Court is a program that targets youth with substance use disorders.
+The Drug Court Program provides earlier intervention and more intensive supervision for youth involved in the juvenile court.
+The program establishes collaboration between treatment providers, schools, allied agencies, and the Court.
+It provides an incentive for youth to attend and complete therapy in an effort to prevent youth from further involvement in the Court system.

 What to Expect of the Drug Court?

-The Drug Court is a minimum nine (9) month program.
-During that time the individual enters a plea in abeyance agreement with the County Attorney's office.
-The contract outlines the conditions for the successful completion of the program.
+The Drug Court Program is comprised of five phases that must be completed to graduate.
+When a youth joins the program they enter into a plea in abeyance agreement with the County Attorney's office.
+The agreement outlines the conditions for the successful completion of the program.
 This agreement binds the individual to the following expectations:

-- Weekly attendance at all required sessions with treatment providers to include group and individual
+- Attendance at all required sessions with treatment providers including family therapy sessions.

 - House Arrest

-- If expelled from the program, plea is entered with statutory requirements as set forth by Utah State Law
+- If removed from the program, plea is entered with statutory requirements as set forth by Utah State Law.

 Why Choose The Drug Court?

-In exchange for total compliance with the Drug Court Program, the County Attorney's office will submit a motion to dismiss the violation(s) to the Juvenile Court, the juvenile will receive credit for all of the community service hours, and graduate from the program.
+Upon successful completion of the Drug Court Program, the County Attorney's office will submit a motion to dismiss the violation(s) to the Juvenile Court.
+The youth will receive credit for all court obligations owing and graduate from the program.

 For more information regarding the Drug Court program contact: